In the past 20ish days since Pokémon Go initially launched, there have been two profound truths:

 We’re still looking into the best way to normalize this based on the amount of game activity, but on the whole we found that a user with Pokémon Go installed will get ~80 min less battery life out of their device (with a p value of 0.000985 if you’re into that sort of thing).

 As far as global pop culture phenomena go, few are probably having a more detrimental effect on your smartphone’s battery than Pokémon Go.
 Both the scale of the application’s user base and the engagement those users have with the app (at least for the moment) are unprecedented, and have been better discussed in many other venues– but we’re glad to have put a number to the reason we’ve all started charging our phones in the afternoon.
+We’ve also noticed an uptick in high battery alerts issued for our users’ devices, so it’s good to have established a correlation.

 We’ll be checking in on the data collected over time to see if any more interesting trends pop up so be sure to check back over time, but until then go stampede in Central Park or something .